Queue metrics are useful if you want to monitor a queue over a longer period.

 You’ll find a dedicated dashboard under the Queue Metrics folder of the respective router:

-The dashboard shows the current message count, the throughput in messages per second, and the flow control delay.
+The dashboard shows the current message count, the throughput in messages per second, the flow control delay, and the latency.
 It also shows histories of all metrics in a minute, hour, day, and month chart:

 Monitoring Routing Queues